Homotopy theory of curved operads and curved algebras: Koszul duality for curved operads

 In the context of the definition above, we denote by $q : \free E \to \free E^{(2)}$ the canonical projection and by $q R \subset \free E^{(2)}$ the image under $q$ of $R$.
 Since $R \cap I = \{0\}$, there exists a filtered map $\varphi : q R \rightarrow I$ such that $R$ is the graph of $\varphi$:

 We propose the following generalization of Section 2.1.9 in \cite{GinzburgKapranov}.
 In our context, the situation isn't symmetric since we define a constant-quadratic (resp. curved) operad associated with a curved (resp. constant-quadratic) operad.
 We make it however as symmetric as possible so that it is easy to extend these definitions to a curved-constant-quadratic setting.
-Let $E$ be a complete $\sS$-module of finite dimension in each arity which splits as follows:
+Let $E$ be a complete $\sS$-module of finite dimension in each arity.